 Appointed by: Gov. Rick Snyder - state of Michigan: www.michigan.gov

-First appointed to the DRCFA in 2009 by then-Mayor Dave Bing and reappointed by Mayor Mike Duggan, Waymon Gillebeaux serves as the board’s director of projects.
+First appointed to the DRCFA in 2009 by then-Mayor Dave Bing and reappointed by Mayor Mike Duggan, Waymon Gillebeaux serves as the board’s director of projects and Treasurer.
 He is the retired Executive Vice President of Project Management and Contract Services for the Detroit Economic Growth Corporation, a quasi-public private corporation devoted to creating economic growth and opportunity in Detroit.

 A native Detroiter, Guillebeaux began his career as an education counselor with the Detroit Urban League, a non-profit organization that assists African-Americans and other minorities.
 Later he joined Michigan Bell as a marketing account executive, and eventually moved on to Electronics Data Systems (EDS), where he was promoted to regional manager and provided leadership in the areas of system design, implementation and training.
 Guillebeaux then moved to the Bing Group, where he successfully increased the sales volume of its construction management firm tenfold.
 In 1993 Guillebeaux started his own business providing project management consultative services to clients including Chrysler, Henry Ford Community College, WCCCD, Ecorse Public Schools and Detroit Public Schools.